 - a typical variation in the composition of fats and fibrous tissue in the breasts

 - fibrosis, or a large amount of fibrous tissue

-During puberty, the left and right breast often develop at a slightly different pace.
-Breasts may appear asymmetrical until they have finished growing, or they may remain different shapes and sizes throughout a person’s life.
+During puberty, the left and right breasts often develop at a slightly different pace.
+Breasts may appear asymmetrical until they have finished growing or may remain in different shapes and sizes throughout a person’s life.